Find a Podiatric Physician in Your Area

 Now is a great time to join FPMA!
 If you are interested in joining FPMA/APMA, find out about the money-saving membership campaign taking place throughout 2017 by clicking on the icons below.

-For more information on becoming a member of the Florida Podiatric Medical Association and the FPMA dues structure, which is based on your category of membership (see below) as well as the date you join, please contact Bernadine Howell, Membership Coordinator, at 1-800-277-3338.
+For more information on becoming a member of the Florida Podiatric Medical Association and the FPMA dues structure, which is based on your category of membership (see below) as well as the date you join, please contact Karen Lambert at 1-800-277-3338.

 There are ten categories of membership in FPMA.
 Active and Senior Members must be duly licensed to practice Podiatric Medicine in the State of Florida, accepted by a vote of the general membership, and become a member of a local Component society.